+Here’s the unpleasant news: we are each responsible for our spending – but chances are you have fallen for a range of cognitive tricks.
 Many of us buy more to avoid shipping changes, we buy unnecessary items on sale because it feels like we’ve saved and we buy “two-for-one” when, actually, only one of the items would do.
-And there are other, much more usual, thinking traps I will outline below.
+And there are other, much more common thinking traps.

 I didn’t splurge, did I?

-My tip: Stop tricking yourself this way, make an allowance in your budget for these exceptions.
-What you buy may vary but you are likely to spend something from this bucket each and every year.
+Our tip: Stop fooling yourself this way; make an allowance in your budget for these exceptions.
+What you buy may vary but you are likely to spend something from this "bucket" every year.

 I feel like I earned these new shoes

-My tip: It’s a difficult one, but if you want to try to avoid that angst, be alert to the tendency and try an alternative approach of looking at the cold, hard facts of your budget before shopping.
-This might help remove the emotion from the buying decision if you know you have saved for the item and can buy it guilt free.
+Our tip: This is difficult, but if you want to avoid the angst, be alert to the tendency.
+Try an alternative approach: looking at the cold, hard facts of your budget before shopping.
+This might help remove the emotion from the buying decision if you know you have saved for the item and can buy it guilt-free.